-For peace of mind, Ann has registered her cat Mollie on our Pets into Care Scheme…
+For peace of mind, Ann registered her cat Mollie on our Pet Peace of Mind service.

 Shortly after Ann Bickley’s husband passed away, her beloved cat Mitzy died, leaving her home quiet and empty.

-Ann says: “I had to have little Mitzy put down very soon after my husband died, which was a double whammy because I loved them both dearly.”
+Ann said: “I had to have little Mitzy put down very soon after my husband died, which was a double whammy because I loved them both dearly.”

-Ann says: “And I said, ‘No, I wouldn’t like to go and see her.
+Ann went on to note: “And I said, ‘No, I wouldn’t like to go and see her.
 Bring her straight here!’

-“Once you get to my age you think about these things,” says Ann.
-“And I’d be just as devastated if anything happened to her.
+“Once you get to my age you think about these things,” said Ann.
+“And I’d be just devastated if anything happened to her.
 She is always on the bottom step when I go out to welcome me home.”

-Legacies make up more than half of our income so they are invaluable in helping to make sure we can be there for pets in years to come.
-Unfortunately we can’t accept pets on to the scheme with specific legacies or funds attached to them but we promise we’ll be there for your pet when they need us.
+Legacies make up more than half of our income, so they are invaluable in helping to make sure we can be there for future pets in years to come.